Relishablez/F1_imp/README.md

 # F1_imp - PROXY + VPN CHECKING
-This is a semi-prolific project for the use of a WAF service (Imperva)
+This is a semi-prolific project for the use of a WAF service (Imperva) harnessing the ipinfo.io API

 ---------------------------------------------------------------------------------------------------------
 MUST DISABLE ADBLOCKER FOR THIS CLIENT-SIDED WEBSITE TO RUN PROPERLY